lisp-docs/lisp-docs.github.io/docs/control-flows.md

 Intermezzo: Coding Style
 ------------------------

-Now that you are about to write longer, more complex pieces of Python, it is a good time to talk about *coding style*.
+Now that you are about to write longer, more complex pieces of Common Lisp, it is a good time to talk about *coding style*.
 Most languages can be written (or more concise, *formatted*) in different styles; some are more readable than others.
 Making it easy for others to read your code is always a good idea, and adopting a nice coding style helps tremendously for that.

-For Python, 8 has emerged as the style guide that most projects adhere to; it promotes a very readable and eye-pleasing coding style.
-Every Python developer should read it at some point; here are the most important points extracted for you:
+For Common Lisp, 8 has emerged as the style guide that most projects adhere to; it promotes a very readable and eye-pleasing coding style.
+Every Common Lisp developer should read it at some point; here are the most important points extracted for you:
 ```lisp
 -   Use 4-space indentation, and no tabs.
 ```